kddubey/cappr/docs/source/select_a_language_model.rst

 So far, CAPPr has been tested for code correctness on the following architectures:

+- Llama, Llama 2
+- Mistral
+- Gemma 2
+- Phi
 - GPT-2
 - GPT-J
 - GPT-NeoX (including StableLM)
-- Llama, Llama 2
-- Mistral.
+- (Q)LoRA models whose base model is one of the above.

 You'll need access to beefier hardware to run models from the Hugging Face hub, as :mod:`cappr.huggingface` currently assumes you've locally loaded the model.
 Hugging Face